-The Pallavicini Lift is a legend of The Legend and may be the most famous, beloved and humanized lift in Summit County.
-Known as "the black jewel in the crown of the Basin," Pallavicini was dedicated to the vision of Larry Jump, 10th Mountain Division soldier, co-founder and president of the original Arapahoe Basin, Inc. Locals speak of "Pali" (pronounced Pall-E) as if it is a friend.
+The Pallavicini Lift is a legend of The Legend and may be the most famous, beloved and humanized lift in Colorado.
+Known as "the black jewel in the crown of the Basin" and the Center of the Universe, Pallavicini was dedicated to the vision of Larry Jump, 10th Mountain Division soldier, co-founder and president of the original Arapahoe Basin, Inc. Locals speak of "Pali" (pronounced Pall-E) as if it is a friend.
 And even though there's plenty of great terrain to ski at the Basin into June, Pali's closing each spring--usually in May--is a time of wistful mourning in our community because we're really going to miss her for the next six or seven months.

 "I came off this wonderful two-man Pallavicini chair last season so enamoured that I just had to write a blog about it and ask, 'the best chairlift on earth?'
 If we’re picking quads or sixes I can think of a handful of high-speeds off the top of my head that are right up there.
 But doubles?
 Nothing comes close to the awesome Pali." -- Jonny Richards, Fall Line Skiing Magazine UK

 A significant part of Pali's uniqueness is its ability to deliver skiers and snowboarders directly to expert and extreme terrain with a single, old-school lift ride from the base area.
 As you ascend 1,329 feet, look around.
 The awe-inspiring views are of beautiful glades, rugged big-mountain terrain, 40-degree pitches and noticeably uncrowded ski runs.
-You're looking at some of the steepest inbounds terrain the county and that's saying a lot considering Summit County is home to three other ski areas.
-In about seven minutes, you'll be delivered to the Pali Outpost at around 12,000 feet, well above treeline and surrounded by breathtaking views; there's nothing but mountains as far as you can see.
+You're looking at some of the steepest inbounds terrain the state.
+In about seven minutes, you'll be delivered to the Pali Outpost at 12,130 feet, well above treeline and surrounded by breathtaking views; there's nothing but mountains as far as you can see.

 From there, you can access much of A-Basin's terrain, including the double-black/EX Pallavicini runs, The Beavers, The Steep Gullies and the front side of the mountain.
 If you're lucky enough to grab a spot on The Beach, the base of Pali is a very short slide from your car, your grill, your cooler and your friends.
 There aren't too many places where you can lap EX terrain in between charring your own hot dogs and tofu.